 (1)(a) Each political committee that receives contributions or makes expenditures during a calendar year in an aggregate amount exceeding \$500 or that seeks the signatures of registered electors in support of an initiative shall file a statement of organization as provided in subsection (3) within 10 days after its organization.
-If a political committee is organized within 10 days of any election, it shall immediately file the statement of organization.
+If a political committee is organized within 10 days of any election, it shall immediately file the statement of organization required by this section.